Skip to main content

 Emotional Triggers for Oversharing

-• Unfortunately, this can increase anxiety if the responses are not positive or supportive.
+• But sometimes this can make us feel more worried if the answers are not nice or helpful.

 Sarah's Story: A Cautionary Tale